chaoge525/soafee_demo/documentation/manual/validation.rst

    ``ewaol-guest-vm1``

-Prior to execution, the Xen Virtualization test suite expects the ``xendomains.service`` systemd service to be running or in the process of initializing.
+Prior to execution, the Xen Virtualization test suite expects the ``xendomains.service`` Systemd service to be running or in the process of initializing.
 The test suite performs no environment clean-up operations.